-In October of 2015, we formed Night Crew Labs and set out with the ambition to take video of the northern lights from a high altitude balloon.
-After many local test flights in California, several design iterations, and much planning we went to Alaska in March of 2017 to do just that.
+March 2017 – NCL set out to Alaska with the wild ambition of recording video of the northern lights from a high altitude balloon.
+After many local test flights in California, several design iterations, and much planning, we headed north.

 We spent a total of two and half weeks in Fairbanks.
 The first week was spent doing reconnaissance and testing equipment.
 Neither our flight cameras or us had ever seen the northern lights, so we had to make sure we had our settings right.
 We were fortunate to have high auroral activity (kp’s of 4 to 6) and clear skies, giving rise to some of the most stunning views of our lives.

 Since we were up all night chasing aurorae, we used what little daylight hours we had while awake to scout out and plan launch and landing locations that were accessible by road, at least as best we could.
 It gets rural fast outside of Fairbanks itself, but the winds were (at least somewhat) in our favor.

 We flew a total of 3 balloon flights over Fairbanks, two during the day, and one at night to capture video of the aurora.